dln5057/dln5057.github.io/about.md

 ---
 layout: post
 title: About Me
 description: I have always been an achiever; be it academics or professional life or sports or any other field in my life.
 I believe in success through hard work and dedication.
 I like to think about George Bernard Shaw's quote "Life isn't about finding yourself.
 Life is about creating yourself."
 I believe that through creativity and hard work, every challenge will be more enjoyable.
-I enjoy life to the fullest and love humour.
+I enjoy life to the fullest and love humor.
 I am a progressive thinker and enjoy learning new things.
 image: null
 nav-menu: true
 ---